2002 All-Ireland Senior Football Championship final: Second half

 Armagh were late to arrive on the pitch and kept the Kerry team waiting almost 5 minutes as they received a spirited team talk from manager and defeated 1977 finalist Joe Kernan.
 Kernan showed the team the memento he had received as a player in the 1977 final after Armagh were defeated by Dublin and warned the players that they would face a similar fate if they failed to turn the game around.

 Marsden and Ó Cinnéide again traded points and a free kick from McConville reduced the deficit to three.
 Hassett and McConville scored and the Armaghman converted a 45-metre free, Kerry's last score of the day came as Ó Cinnéide pointed again on 54 minutes.

 In the 55th minute McConville charged through the Kerry back-line, played a one-two with teammate Paul McGrane and buried the ball past O'Keeffe in the Kerry net sending Hill 16 into uproar and reducing Kerry's lead to a solitary point.
-Scores from Ronan Clarke and Steven McDonnell, who had scored the first point of the day, were enough to give Armagh the lead for the first time since the opening stages of the game.
+Scores from Rónán Clarke and Steven McDonnell, who had scored the first point of the day, were enough to give Armagh the lead for the first time since the opening stages of the game.
 Armagh held on for the last ten minutes and that was enough to give the Orchard County their first Championship.

 Having scored 14–90 in their previous 390 minutes of play, Kerry managed to score only three points in the second half.